 Teen Ministry Philosophy

-assurance in their personal life with Christ; Them and the Word - giving them a healthy foundation of the Bible; and Them and the World - opening their understanding of evangelism and missions.
-Those teens participating commit to regular meetings, reading of material and completing of assignments with opportunity for serve and disciple other teens in small groups or individually.
+In addition to Sundays and Fridays, we have special opportunities for small group discipleship for teens who demonstrate a level of maturity and desire to grow in their relationship with the Lord.
+This discipleship covers three areas of the Christian walk: building an assurance in their personal life with Christ; giving them a healthy foundation of the Bible; and opening their understanding of ministry and serving the Lord.
+Those teens participating commit to regular meetings, reading of material and completing assignments, with opportunity to serve and disciple other teens in small groups or individually.

 Our outings are not the typical youth group entertainment trips.
 Our outings are to promote unity, friendship, acceptance, confidence and team building, as well as opportunities to serve and grow together.

 Each year we join other youth groups for a winter retreat.
 We also have other great events planned for our teens, some focused upon ministry and missions, for those called and ready.